-At Studio Republic we like to do things properly, we build web sites and web apps from scratch, all day every day and have done for the past 14 years.
+At Studio Republic we like to do things properly, we build websites and web apps from scratch, all day every day and have done for the past 14 years.
 We’ve gotten pretty good at it.
-Every site has a unique purpose and should be treated as such.
-We don’t like the build process to be shrouded in mystery and confusion for our clients, maybe you don’t understand the process too much but we can still keep you involved throughout this part of the project.
+Every website has a unique purpose and should be treated as such.
+We don’t like the build process to be shrouded in mystery and confusion for our clients, maybe you don’t understand the website build process too much but we can still keep you involved throughout this part of the website project.

 - Dynamic, user-targeted brochure websites